 Where in the Star Wars timeline will Star Wars Battlefront II be set?
 The game’s campaign will start right around the end of Return of the Jedi.
 The destruction of the second Death Star spurs the protagonist on a mission to avenge the Emperor.
 As the campaign will span 30 years, the adventure should detail the events between episodes VI and VII, explaining how the Empire evolved into the First Order.
 The multiplayer, however, will not be subjected to the same timeline restrictions, with its settings and characters pulled from every Star Wars era: prequels, original trilogy, and the current trilogy alike.

 Who is the Inferno Squad?
 The Inferno Squad is collection of elite commandos all extensively trained in gun combat, stealth, and piloting.
 They travel on their ship known as the Raider Corvus, going anywhere the Empire needs them to.
-Upon the destruction of the second Death Star, the group must go out on their own to fulfill their original orders and prove their loyalty to the Empire despite tough choices along the way.
+Upon the destruction of the second Death Star, the group must go out on its own to fulfill its original orders and prove its loyalty to the Empire despite tough choices along the way.

 Will the Star Wars Battlefront II campaign be canon?
 Yes.
 The team spearheading the single-player, Jade Raymond’s Motive Studios, is working closely with Lucasfilm to create a story that fits in the established Star Wars universe.

 Will Star Wars Battlefront II have space combat?
-After receiving some ire from fans for not including space combat on-disc in 2015’s Star Wars Battlefront—instead introducing it through DLC—EA has learned its lesson and is launching Star Wars Battlefront II with space combat ready to go.
-Little is currently known about the mode except that it will support 24 players.
+After receiving some ire from fans for not including space combat on-disc in 2015’s Star Wars Battlefront—instead introducing it through DLC—EA has learned its lesson and is launching Star Wars Battlefront II with space combat ready to go, titled Starfighter Assault.
+Little is currently known about the mode, except that it will support 24 players, although clips of it can be seen in Star Wars Battlefront II‘s multiplayer reveal trailer, with a dogfight set in an asteroid field.

 Will Heroes (and Villains) return in Star Wars Battlefront II?
 Heroes will be a big part of Star Wars Battlefront II, but they’ve undergone a bit of a redesign since the previous game.
-Rather than using on-map pick-ups, Heroes will now rely on a resource system, which means becoming a Hero will be generally more frequent and less “first-come, first-served.”
+Rather than using on-map pick-ups, Heroes will now rely on a resource system called Battle Points, which means becoming a Hero will be generally more frequent and less “first-come, first-served.”
 To balance out the increase in frequency, Heroes won’t be quite the unstoppable monsters they were in the previous game, being more susceptible to non-Hero threats.
 A few Heroes, like Luke Skywalker and Kylo Ren, will be playable in the game’s campaign, but many more are currently only confirmed to show up in the multiplayer.
-The other announced Heroes are Rey, Darth Maul, and Yoda.
+The other announced Heroes are Rey, Darth Maul, Yoda, Han Solo and Boba Fett.
+A few other characters have been leaked, but not yet confirmed, including Leia, Bossk, Chewbaca, Darth Vader, Emperor Palpatine, and Lando.

 Will multiplayer content be limited to specific eras?
 Certain loadout features like weapons and Heroes will be playable across any map in any era (at least in some modes, in the case of Heroes), but map-specific features like vehicles and trooper types will be exclusive to their respective maps.